hashtaggeeks/jekyll-website/_posts/2019-08-01-pandas-dataframe-index.md

 <h3 style="padding-top: 60px; margin-top: -40px;">Set pandas dataframe index</h3>

 Change the index of dataframe using the columns available in the frame.
-By default it will yield and new dataframe. **inplace** parameter can be used to modify the dataframe in plave to avoid creating new dataframe.
+By default it will yield and new dataframe. **inplace** parameter can be used to modify the dataframe in place to avoid creating new dataframe.

 {% include jupyter-html.html
 input="dept={